chandlerbing65nm/APDetection/docs/get-started.md

 All config files of oriented object datasets are put at `<APDetection>/configs/obb/_base_/dataset`.
 Before training and testing, you need to add the dataset path to config files.

 Especially, DOTA dataset need to be splitted and add the splitted dataset path to DOTA config files.
-We develop a script `img_split.py` at `<APDetection>/BboxToolkit/tools/` to split images and generate patch labels.
+There is a script `img_split.py` at `<APDetection>/BboxToolkit/tools/` to split images and generate patch labels.
 The simplest way to use `img_split.py` is loading the json config in `BboxToolkit/tools/split_configs`.
 Please refer to [USAGE.md](https://github.com/jbwang1997/BboxToolkit/USAGE.md) for the details of `img_split.py`.

 **example**